 Irazu Volcano is a hidden gem that is one of the best things to do in Costa Rica off the beaten track.

-Located about one hour away from San Jose, Irazu is the highest and the largest active volcano in Costa Rica which is 11,260 feet tall.
+Located about one hour from San Jose, Irazu is the highest and the largest active volcano in Costa Rica, 11,260 feet tall.

-Irazu makes a great escape from the country’s capital and provides an opportunity for hiking and relaxing and the hikes around the volcano are mostly flat.
+Irazu makes a great escape from the country’s capital and provides an opportunity for hiking and relaxing, and the hikes around the volcano are primarily flat.

-Irazu is located near the town of Cartago, a former capital of Costa Rica, and combining these two places makes for a perfect day trip from San Jose.
+Irazu is located near the town of Cartago, the former capital of Costa Rica, and combining these two places makes for a perfect day trip from San Jose.